Lord Jesus Christ in the 1611KJV

 44. C13-S44 says: And the word of the Lord was published throughout all the region.
 Please see the Detailed Note for this sentence because contextual requirements are critical to avoid doctrinal errors.
 That note explains the contextual requirements.

-45. C13-S45 : How the lost religious Jews fought against the authority of the Lord.
+45. C13-S45 : how the lost religious Jews fought against the authority of The Lord.

 1. The phrase But the Jews stirred up the devout and honourable women means: 'They went to people who wanted greater authority and offered to help them achieve their goals'.